 Any adult (18 years or older) may request that the filter be turned off during their session.
 Accordingly, if you feel that a site should not be blocked, please ask a staff person to remove the block.

 We wish to create a safe environment, however no filtering software is totally accurate, nor is it a substitute for parental judgment and oversight.

 Personal Information on Public Computers

 The computers are cleaned and rebooted completely after every session.
 Still, we urge you to log out of your email and other accounts before the end of your session, and never allow the computer to remember your login information.
-We also encourage you to save your documents to a location other than the public computers because all documents are removed every evening and they are not retrievable.
+We also encourage you to save your documents to a location other than the public computers because all documents are removed upon ending a session, and they are not retrievable.
 If you require a flash drive for in-house use, or would like to know about cloud-based storage, please inquire upstairs at the Reference Desk.

 Your credit card information should be safe if you establish a secure connection between the browser and the website asking for credit card information.
 Look for the universal lock symbol in the lower right-hand corner of the browser window and https in the URL.

 Safety of the Wireless Internet